Vignesh-M-Surie/Vignesh-M-Surie/README.md

 - 👀 I’m interested in AI,ML,NLP,CV basically technology and its magics
 - 🌱 I’m currently learning about different projects on the same.
 - 💞️ I’m looking to collaborate on ML,NLP engineering
-- 📫 you can reach me at vigneshmsurie108@gmail.com
+- 📫 connect with me on vigneshmsurie108@gmail.com

 <!---
 Vignesh-M-Surie/Vignesh-M-Surie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.